 \subsection{Relationships with $3$-dimensional hyperbolic geometry}

-Motivated by Bobenko-Pinkall-Springborn's observation \cite{BPS} on the relationships of vertex scaling on polyhedral surfaces and $3$-dimensional hyperbolic geometry, Zhang-Guo-Zeng-Luo-Yau-Gu \cite{ZGZLYG} constructed all the discrete conformal structures contained in Definition \ref{defn of discrete conformal structure} via generalized $3$-dimensional hyperbolic tetrahedra.
-The basic idea is to construct a generalized hyperbolic tetrahedron $T_{Oijk}$ with the vertices $O, v_i, v_j, v_k$ ideal or hyper-ideal. $O$ is ideal when we study the Euclidean discrete conformal structure and hyper-ideal when we study the hyperbolic background geometry.
-The vertex $v_s\in \{v_i, v_j, v_k\}$ is hyper-ideal if $\varepsilon_s=1$ and ideal if $\varepsilon_s=0$.
-In the case that $v_s\in \{v_i, v_j, v_k\}$ is hyper-ideal, the line segment $Ov_s$ has nonempty intersection with $\mathbb{H}^3$ in the Klein model.
-In this way, for each pair $v_s, v_t$ of $v_i, v_j, v_k$, a weight $\eta_{st}$ can be naturally assigned via the signed edge length of $\{v_sv_t\}$.
-In the Euclidean background geometry, the edge lengths of the intersection triangle $T_{ijk}\cap H_O$ is given by (\ref{defn of Euclidean length}), where $H_O$ is the horosphere attached to the ideal vertex $O$ and $f_s$ is minus of the signed edge length $l_{Ov_s}$ with $s\in \{i,j,k\}$.
+Motivated by Bobenko-Pinkall-Springborn's observations \cite{BPS} on the deep relationships of Luo's vertex scalings on polyhedral surfaces and $3$-dimensional hyperbolic geometry, Zhang-Guo-Zeng-Luo-Yau-Gu \cite{ZGZLYG} constructed Glickenstein's discrete conformal structures via generalized $3$-dimensional hyperbolic tetrahedra.
+The basic strategy is to construct a generalized hyperbolic tetrahedron $T_{Oijk}$ with the vertices $O, v_i, v_j, v_k$ in $\mathbb{H}^3$, ideal or hyper-ideal.
+And then the discrete conformality naturally appears at some vertex triangle.
+In this paper, we focus on the case that the vertices are ideal or hyper-ideal.
+The vertex $O$ is ideal when we study Glickenstein's Euclidean discrete conformal structures, and hyper-ideal when we study Glickenstein's hyperbolic discrete conformal structures.
+The vertex $v_s\in \{v_i, v_j, v_k\}$ is hyper-ideal if $\varepsilon_s=1$, and ideal if $\varepsilon_s=0$.
+In the case that $v_s\in \{v_i, v_j, v_k\}$ is hyper-ideal, the line segment $Ov_s$ is required to have nonempty intersection with $\mathbb{H}^3$ in the Klein model.
+For each pair $\{v_s, v_t\}\subseteq\{v_i, v_j, v_k\}$, a weight $\eta_{st}$ can be naturally assigned via the signed edge length of $\{v_sv_t\}$.
+In the Euclidean background geometry, the edge lengths of the vertex triangle $T_{Oijk}\cap H_O$ is given by (\ref{defn of Euclidean length}), where $H_O$ is the horosphere attached to the ideal vertex $O$ and $f_s$ is minus of the signed decorated edge length $l_{Ov_s}$ with $s\in \{i,j,k\}$.